joshgallantt/Nexus/README.md

 This allows you to send certain events to Firebase, others to file loggers, and others to the console—all from the same call site.

->🧠 Note: routingKey is just a convention.
->Destinations can inspect and filter on any event metadata — such as type, attributes, fileName, or even threadName.
+>Note: routingKey is just a convention.
+Destinations can inspect and filter on any event metadata — such as type, attributes, fileName, or even threadName.
 You’re in full control of how events are handled.
 Hint: Maybe a analytics desination only cares about tracking event types 😉

 ## <br> 🪐 Custom Destinations